 It might surprise you, but there are plenty of people who know they are going to be knee-deep in the suck at the onset of a crisis, and they will seize the initiative to gather supplies that will help them numb the pain, specifically their vice of choice.

 One of the most popular is alcohol, hard liquor in particular.
-I am not recommending that you do the same thing, as lurching around in a drunken stupor does nothing to help your survival chances, but you should grab a few handles of choice swill to use as trade fodder if nothing else.
+I am not recommending that you do the same thing, as lurching around in stupor does nothing to help your survival chances, but you should grab a few handles of choice swill to use as trade fodder if nothing else.

 There are some people that will be so desperate to forget the predicament they are in, or so despondent, that they will do almost anything to relax.

 If you have what they desperately want you can part with it in a major “value-add” proposition.
 If worse comes to worst, the most potent liquors can be used as accelerants or disinfectants.